Welcome to the International Buddhist Academy

 Dogs – The IBA dogs are not allowed in the dining room, kitchen, hallways, dorms, stairways, classrooms, or any other indoor areas.
 They are very well fed and can get sick if they are fed cookies, or small bones.
 Don’t feed them anything!

-Evening safety – Robberies sometimes occur in Nepal and have happened within the last few years to a male and female IBA student.
-If you are going outside IBA in the evening after 6pm, it’s best to do so in a group of three or more and it is safest to return by 9pm.
+Evening safety – If you are going outside IBA in the evening after 6pm, it’s best to do so in a group of three or more and it is safest to return by 9pm.

 Eating street food can make you sick, and fruit bought from anywhere needs to be well-scrubbed before eating, even if it has a removable peel.

-Please inform the office promptly should you get sick or feel unwell or have an accident so we may assist you or refer you to a medical centre or hospital.
+Please inform the office promptly should you get sick, feel unwell, or have an accident so we may assist you or refer you to a medical center or hospital.

 For more information on future courses please check our courses page or email: email@example.com